- Nuclear installations in Germany

 - are granted by the Federal Railway Authority for transports with federally owned trains in train and shipping traffic.

-No licence required (pursuant to Radiation Protection Ordinance)
+No license required (pursuant to Radiation Protection Ordinance)

 Pursuant to para.
-17 of the Radiation Protection Ordinance, no licence is required for other radioactive materials (apart from large sources) which
+17 of the Radiation Protection Ordinance, no license is required for other radioactive materials (apart from large sources) which

 - are subject to special exemption regulations,

 - are transported in small amounts in so-called excepted packages,